Execution of John Grant: Crime

-Grant was incarcerated at the Dick Conner Correctional Center in Hominy, Oklahoma, at the time of the murder; he was serving a 130-year sentence for four separate armed robbery convictions, and he had served approximately 18 of those years at the time of the murder.
+At the time of the murder for which Grant was executed, he had been imprisoned at the Dick Conner Correctional Center in Hominy, Oklahoma, since December 30, 1980, when he was 19 years old.
+He was serving a 130-year sentence for four separate armed robbery convictions, and he had served approximately 18 of those years at the time of the murder.
 Grant had also served time at the same prison on an earlier occasion, during which he had been employed in the prison kitchen and knew Carter.
 Due to fighting with another inmate, Grant lost his job.

 Both on the morning before the murder and the morning of the murder (November 13, 1998), Grant and Carter had argued over Grant's breakfast tray.
 During both of these arguments, two inmates who worked in the prison dining area overheard Grant threatening Carter.
 After the last argument, the two inmates saw Grant loitering near a storage closet containing cleaning supplies; soon afterwards, Carter walked by that closet, at which point Grant grabbed her and pulled her into the closet.
 While in the closet, Grant stabbed Carter in the chest with a prison-made shank.
 After a correctional officer arrived to help Carter, Grant fled and attempted to stab himself with the shank.
 Prison officials soon subdued Grant.
 Meanwhile, medical personnel attempted to aid Carter, who had stopped breathing.
 She was pronounced dead at the hospital, with her cause of death being sixteen stab wounds, one of which punctured her aorta and caused rapid blood loss and death.

-Grant was convicted of Carter's murder and sentenced to death in 2000.
+Grant was convicted of Carter's murder and sentenced to death on May 8, 2000.